TaylorShady/TaylorShady/README.md

 ### 🌍 "Reunir-se é um começo, permanecer juntos é um progresso, e trabalhar juntos é um sucesso. -Napoleon Hill" 🧠

+Engl: Hey there, my name Is Taylor, I work like as graphic and web Designer, for see more projects about me, just visit my  social network and enjoy that 😊

 Para mais informações, estarei sempre aqui também 👇🏼